Sidhupur: Demography

-As of 2011, The village has a total number of 158 houses and population of 773 of which include 378 are males while 395 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 83.90%, higher than state average of 75.84%.
+As of 2011, the village has a total number of 158 houses and a population of 773 of which include 378 are males while 395 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 83.90%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 71 which is 9.18% of total population of the village, and child sex ratio is approximately 543 lower than the state average of 846.

-Most of the people are from Schedule Caste which constiSidhupures 17.32% of total population in the village.
+Most of the people are from Schedule Caste which consists 17.32% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 224 people were engaged in work activities out of the total population of the village which includes 189 males and 35 females.
 According to census survey report 2011, 99.55% workers describe their work as main work and 0.45% workers are involved in marginal activity providing livelihood for less than 6 months.